 How Can My Emails Be DMARC-Compliant?

-Emails will be DMARC-compliant when the following two conditions are met:
+Emails will be DMARC-compliant when the following three conditions are met:

-- Your Mailgun (sub)domain's DKIM record is configured within your DNS provider's system and verified by Mailgun
+- Your Mailgun (sub)domain's DKIM record is configured within your DNS provider's system and verified by Mailgun's system.

 - The (sub)domain present in the From address of the emails matches the Mailgun sub(domain) you're using to authenticate with and send your emails through.